stakater/mto-docs/content/reference-guides/deploying-templates.md

             type: Container
 ```

-Afterwards, Anna creates a `TemplateInstance` in her namespace referring to the `Template` she wants to deploy:
+Afterward, Anna creates a `TemplateInstance` in her namespace referring to the `Template` she wants to deploy:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1